 MAOR810 Research Methods and Indigenous Methodologies

-Or any papers listed in the Master of Arts table or other postgraduate papers with the approval of the programme leader
+Or any courses listed in the Master of Arts table or other postgraduate courses with the approval of the programme leader

 We recommend enrolling in MAOR810 Research Methods and Indigenous Methodologies.